 For future reference: Eurozine article by Geert Lovink on weblogs via Bruno Giussani

 On the maximum saturation point: If a new blog is being created every second, it’s worth mentioning that one is being abandoned every 1.5 seconds.

 My Google alert for news on Malawi has never had so many US and European articles as in the past months.
 All because of Madonna.
 Topics such as the last General Elections or bad harvests – which have a much bigger impact – were only covered by the usual outlets (BBC World, CNN).
 I remember […]

 stumbled across this well-intentioned attempt to increase the salary of Malawi’s health personnel in Joanne’s blog: Sometime last year DFID (the British development agency) decided to give money specifically to increase the salaries of nurses and clinicians, the thought being that this would help with retention of health workers.
 Unfortunately, the government decided that the […]

+If you’re a bit like me, you’ve also contributed your part to the Internet’s dog and/or cat content.
 But there are some dogs out there with a really large fan base.
 Right at the top of the list are: Chuck of dooce.com Oliver and Hugo of textism.com

 Soyapi has set up a list of Malawi blogs at Technorati.